 I’ve just seen Steve Goodall’s film entitled, “Someplace with a Mountain” which left me speechless and flabbergasted.
 Having seen the YouTube trailer over the summer, I was anxious to see the film to revisit life as I knew it on Polowat and support the efforts to educate people on the real negative impact of global warming on low-lying islands such as the outer islands in Chuuk, Micronesia.
 I was born and raised on the nearby islands of Onoun (formerly Ulul), Tamatam, and Houk (formerly Pulusuk) so a film about the dangers of global warming on a remote island as Polowat where I have relatives and friends was…well worth seeing.

 As I began to view the PBS version of the film, the great anticipation was gradually replaced by confusion, disbelief, horror, and anger.
 The filmmaker set out to chronicle the simplicity and beauty of life on Polowat complete with vivid cinematography, narration by Chevy Chase of SNL fame, and interview clips from the elders.
 While the film would inspire wealthy Americans to help Goodall’s initiative, I was left with feeling used and objectified.
-I grew up on nearby islands.
+I grew up on nearby islands of Houk, Tamatam, and Onoun.
 I have been on Polowat.
-I know the people who were interviewed in the film, yet the storyline, the interview clips, the scenery, and the message did not match up completely.
-Perhaps my view of the film was tainted by the news that the filmmaker is using the film to raise millions of dollars from unsuspecting wealthy Americans to buy an island in French Polynesia to which he plans to relocate the people of Polowat.
+I know the people who were interviewed in the film, yet the story line, the interview clips, the scenery, and the message did not match up completely.
+Perhaps my view of the film was tainted by the news that the Goodall is using the film to raise millions of dollars from unsuspecting wealthy Americans to buy an island in French Polynesia to which he plans to relocate the people of Polowat.

 The film romanticizes the plight of the Polowatese which detracts the viewers from the greater need of bringing awareness to the negative impact of climate change.
 For the wealthy Americans who need to “help” these poor uneducated souls from a foreign island whose island is about to sink under the weight of global warming…financing Goodall’s island will seem the best solution.
 Yet, lost in all those checkbooks is the real way to help the Polowatese and all the islanders in Micronesia and throughout the world; i.e. political and personal will to slow down global warming.
 These rich donors probably easily write a large check to Mr. Goodall without thinking twice about the fact that their lifestyle in fact contributes to climate change.
-Do we even think about how the Polowatese and those living on small low lying islands are impacted by our big SUVs, our continued use of plastic bags at our exclusive grocery stories, our gigantic homes that take a lot of energy to heat, our golf courses that consume alot of water, private yacht and jets with huge carbon emissions?
+Do we even think about how the Polowatese and those living on small low lying islands are impacted by our big SUVs, our continued use of plastic bags at our exclusive grocery stories, our golf courses that consume alot of water, private yacht and jets with huge carbon emissions?

 Does Goodall really think the islanders want to move from the homes of their ancestors?
 The late FSM Ambassador to the United Nations Mr. Masao Nakayama said it perfectly in an interview on ABC News when asked where the islanders can be relocated.
 He said, “We don’t want to go anywhere.
 We want to stay in our islands.”
 The people may want to stay where their ancestors are buried, where their cultures are intact, where they know they belong (not in some foreign country where we will become refugees), where they own lands (not on an island owned by Mr. Goodall who can just as easily kick us off his property), where they know their reefs to catch their fish, where they are free to be themselves and live by their own cultures rather than becoming objectified as rarities.